timbitss/reflow-oven-controller/README.md

 To set one or more PID parameters (Kp, Ki, Kd, Tau), enter `reflow set <param> <value> [param2 value2 ...]`.
 - Note: PID parameters adjusted using the `reflow set` command are not saved in flash memory and are overwritten to their default values upon reset.

+## User Safety
+Safety must be a priority when using this project.
+Please do not leave the reflow oven unattended during the reflow process.
+In addition, the following safety measures are included within the software:
+  - The reflow process starts **only** when the thermocouple reads a valid temperature below the cooldown temperature (default value = 35°C).
+  - If the controller reads an invalid temperature **at any point** in the reflow process, the process shuts down and the relay is turned off.
+  - Users can manually turn off the reflow process by entering `reflow stop` from a serial terminal (see [Reflow Commands](#reflow-commands)).
+  - The real-time plotter, [plot_temp.py](plot_temp.py), will automatically transmit `reflow stop` to stop the reflow process when either the data can not be parsed or the user closes the animation window.

 ## Credits
 - Prof. Dave Marples and Timothy Woo for inspiring me with their open-source reflow controller projects ([Leater](https://github.com/mubes/leater) and [Reflowduino](https://github.com/botletics/Reflowduino)).
 - Philip Salmony for his [digital PID implementation](https://github.com/pms67/PID).